kam-zhan-yue/brain/work/uptick/knowledge/logbooks.md

 ```

 To link something, we will have to go into the admin panel of logbooks-staging.onuptick.com/admin/forms/response and change the ref field on a response there.

+To login, go to `logbooks.onuptick.com/admin` which will trigger an SSO